DaveParillo/cisc192-reader/src/chapter13/another_constructor.rst

    Based on your observations from the active code above, the cards in ``deck`` are initialized to the correct suits and ranks of a standard deck of 52 cards.

-   - [ ] True - we used the buildDeck function with a few modifications to do this.
+   - [ ] True - we used the build_deck function with a few modifications to do this.

      How do we create the deck?
-   - [x] True - we wrote a Deck constructor to do this.
+   - [x] True - we wrote a deck constructor to do this.

-     The for loops in the Deck constructor initialize each card to its proper value.
+     The for loops in the deck constructor initialize each card to its proper value.
-   - [ ] False - we used the buildDeck function with a few modifications to do this.
+   - [ ] False - we used the build_deck function with a few modifications to do this.

      Look at the active code.
 How do we create the deck?
-   - [ ] False - we wrote a Deck constructor to do this.
+   - [ ] False - we wrote a deck constructor to do this.

      Look at the active code.